-Identifying an underlying cause is an important aim of diagnosing peripheral neuropathy.
-In many cases, identifying the underlying cause is relatively straightforward.
+Identifying the underlying cause of peripheral neuropathy is an important part of diagnosis.
+In many cases, this is relatively straightforward.

 For example, if diabetic polyneuropathy is suspected, a diagnosis can usually be confidentially made by asking you about your symptoms, carrying out a physical examination and checking the levels of glucose in your blood and urine.